Synthetify/synthetify-protocol/docs/docs/technical/collateral.md

 ## Liquidation

 When value of user debt in USD exceeds value of it's collateral there is a risk of liquidation.
-This can happen due to bump in price of minted tokens or drop in collateral ones.
+This can happen due to drop in price of collateral tokens or increase in debt per [*debt_share*].
 When that happens and *check_account_collateralization* function is run liquidation deadline is set.
 If after certain buffer time user doesn't deposit collateral or burn synthetics account will be liquidated and part of collateral taken.